If you’re the parent of more than one child, congratulations—you’re doing one of the toughest jobs there is.

 We all dream of our kids getting along well, playing together, protecting each other and being best friends.
 But sometimes that just isn’t what happens in our day-to-day lives.

-“It is common for siblings to bicker and fight, and it can be very frustrating to watch as a parent,” said Stephanie Pratola, Ph.D., a licensed clinical psychologist with Carilion Clinic’s Department of Child & Adolescent Psychiatry and assistant professor at the Virginia Tech Carilion School of Medicine.
+“It is common for siblings to bicker and fight, and it can be very frustrating to watch as a parent,” said Stephanie Pratola, Ph.D., an assistant professor of Child and Adolescent Psychiatry at the Virginia Tech Carilion School of Medicine.
 “There’s no way to avoid some disagreement, so teaching your kids to work out conflicts and difficult feelings among themselves will put them way ahead of the game in terms of life skills.”

 So as a parent, how do you do that?
 According to Dr. Pratola, one of the biggest things is to not try to intervene and resolve things or make peace, but rather let siblings work things out on their own.